-If safety is what interests you the most when it comes to picking the best international money transfer provider to Malaysia, then all the providers we listed above are regulated by different financial institutions and should be safe to transfer money to Malaysia with.
+If safety is what interests you the most when it comes to picking the best international money transfer provider from Singapore to Malaysia, then all the providers we listed above are regulated by different financial institutions and should be safe to transfer money from Singapore to Malaysia with.

 The ultimate guide on how to find the best exchange rates online

-Frequently asked questions when transferring money to Malaysia
+Frequently asked questions when transferring money from Singapore to Malaysia